 Allan brings a strong commitment to professional excellence, client value and service.

 Alyssa began her clinical career in paediatric practice, working at private paediatric clinics and in the public sector including Toronto Central Community Care Access Centre where she was uniquely situated in a joint position at the Hospital for Sick Children and Holland Bloorview Kids Rehabilitation Hospital.
-Alyssa also has experience in the auto insurance sector where she has been responsible for the assessment/treatment of individuals of all ages who have sustained traumatic injuries resulting in cognitive, physical, behavioural and/or psychological problems.
+Alyssa also has experience in the auto insurance sector where she has been responsible for the assessment and treatment of individuals of all ages who have sustained traumatic injuries resulting in cognitive, physical and/or psychological problems.
 She has specific expertise in assessment of future care needs in support of hospital discharge planning and implementation of community care/health services.

 With over 15 years of experience as a Registered Occupational Therapist, Anita Ames has specific experience in the preparation of future care needs and costs analysis, assessment of attendant care needs, functional in-home assessment and treatment, worksite assessments and treatment plan development and implementation.
 Anita has worked in a wide range of settings and has clinical experience working both in a supervisory capacity and as a member of multidisciplinary teams.